 - parts of equipment and equipment for research 33.3%;

 - other investments 10%.

-Reimbursement for annual leave, long-service bonuses, severance pay upon retirement, solidarity aid, reimbursement of work-related expenses such as the cost of meals during work and for transport to and from work, field allowances, separate living allowances and the reimbursement of expenses for work-related travel (per diem allowances, reimbursement of transport costs, reimbursement of accommodation costs) are fully recognised.
+Reimbursement for annual leave, long-service bonuses, severance pay upon retirement, solidarity aid, for work-related expenses such as the cost of meals during work and for transport to and from work, field allowances, separate living allowances and for expenses for work-related travel (per diem allowances, reimbursement of transport costs, reimbursement of accommodation costs) are fully recognised.

 Provisions formed by banks, brokerage companies and insurance undertakings can be deducted from the tax base up to the amount laid down by each of the corresponding laws regulating banks, brokerage companies and insurance undertakings.

 A loss may be carried forward for an unlimited period of time, although the reduction of the tax base due to tax losses from previous tax years is limited to 50% of the tax base of the tax period.